Trauma Processing Intensives & Self-Esteem Intensives available December 2025 and January 2026

 What is Internal Family Systems (IFS) Therapy?

-FS is a trauma-informed, evidence-based model of psychotherapy that sees the mind as made up of "parts", each with its own story, emotion, and role.
+IFS is a trauma-informed, evidence-based model of psychotherapy that sees the mind as made up of "parts", each with its own story, emotion, and role.

 Some parts carry pain or trauma.
 Others step in to protect you in ways that may no longer be helpful.
 At the core of it all is your Self: calm, curious, and capable of leading your system with compassion.